owenmiano/Expense-Tracker/README.md

-It allows you to build a personal budget & see your cash balance
+A simple web app that allows you to build a personal budget & see your cash balance